 We were warned.
-A close friend of mine who traveled to Mexico for several months last year told me to prepare for the experience of returning to the United States, and while I believed her, I don’t think there was any way to properly prepare for the reverse culture shock.
+A close friend of mine who traveled to Mexico for several months last year told me to prepare for the experience of reverse culture shock when returning to the United States, and while I believed her, I don’t think there was any way to properly prepare for the reality of reverse culture shock.

 It hit us hard.

 We spent the last six months without television, without movies, without internet or cell phone reception much of the time.
 A BIG evening for us included music and tequila around a campfire, or maybe a dinner out in a sleepy Mexican town.
 One night we spent hours entertaining ourselves by playing with the bioluminescent plankton along the Bahía Concepción shoreline.
 Mexican grocery stores are small and simple, with limited choices, making shopping quick and easy.
 The highways in Baja snake through vast unpopulated areas.
 There are no billboards, few gas stations, mostly it’s a vast wilderness.
 Interestingly, we quickly and easily adjusted to that slow, relaxed lifestyle, and we rarely missed the comforts of home.
 (Read all about our Mexico travels here!)

 Fast forward to our re-entry into the states.
 After a hectic border crossing we decided to get a hotel room for a night so we could treat ourselves to air conditioning and unlimited hot showers for an evening.
 The giant highways and heavy traffic we had to traverse to reach our hotel felt so stressful!
 I went to the grocery store to get us dinner and found myself completely overstimulated by the sheer size of the store, the loud music playing, the bright “look-at-me” displays.
 I bought what I needed as quickly as possible and retreated to our hotel room where Tom was having a similar experience with the big screen cable tv.
 So THIS was that reverse culture shock we'd heard about!!